 Me: (Blood boiling) I don’t think they like seeing it either…

-I’m a especially tired of getting this elitist attitude from people who haven’t experienced anything outside their immediate area.
+I’m especially tired of getting this elitist attitude from people who haven’t experienced anything outside their immediate area.
 How can you tell me California is God’s gift to Earth when you haven’t seen the rest of the world… let alone your neighboring cities?
 It’s like only eating Cheesecake Factory and saying that’s the best cheesecake you’ve ever had.

 I have a few theories on these neighborhood snobs: